monbrey/kauribot/docs/commands/administration.md

 **Notes**

-- `Role` and `TextChannel` settings cannot be combined, eg you cannot enable one Role in a certain TextChannel, while enabling another Role in a different TextChannel.
+- `Role` and `TextChannel` settings cannot be combined, eg you cannot enable one Role in a certain TextChannel, while enabling another Role in a different TextChannel
 - Known Issue: `-clear` does not remove channel/role configuration
 - Known Issue: `Role` permissions are a work in progress.
-It is not recommend to add a role to commands that should be available to everyone.
+It is not recommend to add a role to commands that should be available to everyone

 ## Logs